rtkwlf/bmx/docs/README.md

 ## Installing Bmx

-BMX is avai.
-The [releases](https://github.com/rtkwlf/bmx/releases) page lists all available versions of BMX that can be installed.
+BMX is available on GitHub in the [releases](https://github.com/rtkwlf/bmx/releases) page.
+This lists all available versions of BMX that can be installed.
 Download and unzip the file

 Copy